International Beer Day 2020

 - The Czech Republic is the beer drinking capital of the world.
 Each Czech drinks an average of 40 gallons a year.
 My flight to Prague is booked.

-- Beer does a body good!
+- Beer does the body good!
 It contains a high level of silicon which increases the calcium deposits and minerals for healthy bone tissue.
 Feel free to keep pouring that beer over your Fruit Loops.

 - Beer keeps your kidneys healthy!
 A Finnish study showed that each bottle of beer you drink reduces the risk of developing kidney stones by 40%.